International Workshop on Matching Under Preferences

 - Light-touch reviewing process

-- Proceedings not published formally but distributed online and in hard-copy form
+- Proceedings not published formally but distributed online as informal working notes

 - Possible poster session in addition